Intensive Raku Workshop

 Raku can provide various surfaces and textures for the artist who is seeking to use clay in their contemporary practice.
 Whether you want to create an installation work with several objects or are trying to concentrate the flow of your creative energy into a single sculptural piece, the raku technique can provide one of the most diverse ranges of gestural marks, surfaces, and textures allowing the artist to partly become an observer of a process.
 The closest feeling to raku-making is the method of action painting and the various forms of “happenings”.

-Spend two days at the workshop glazing and firing your pieces.
+Spend Saturday and Sunday at the workshop glazing and firing your pieces.
+Pieces should be brought made, dry, and ready to fire.
 For this option, you would need to bring your own food and housing would not be provided.
-The fee will be reduced to $175 for Saturday only.
+Weekend firing fee is $175.

 The workshop runs April 9th – 16th, 2017